CurveDocs/curve-docs/docs/stableswap-ng_exchange/overview.md

 <h1> </h1>

-Curve achieves highly efficient stablecoin trading by implementing the StableSwap invariant.
-This innovative approach significantly reduces slippage in stablecoin trades compared to other widely-used invariants like the constant-product model.
-It's important to note that, in this context, 'stablecoins' refer to tokens representing stable values in relation to each other.
-This category encompasses USD-pegged stablecoins (such as DAI and USDC), as well as tokens like ETH and stETH (stakedETH), and various versions of wrapped BTC.

 For an in-depth understanding of the StableSwap invariant design, please refer to the official [StableSwap whitepaper](../pdf/stableswap-paper.pdf).

-All exchange functionality that Curve supports, as well as noteworthy implementation details, are explained in technical depth in this section.

 **The Stableswap-NG AMM infrastructure represents a technically enhanced iteration of the previous 'stableswap' infrastructure.
 It comprises the following key components:**